 Fix a wall mounted task light that will save you desk space and prevent straining your eyes when working late.
-Use light layering to create more welcoming and practical environment.
+Use light layering to create a more welcoming and practical environment.

 2 VERTICAL SPACE

 To keep your desktop uncluttered, hang supplies and folders from hooks and clips on an easy-access grid.
 Blackboard wall, magnetic paint, crock wall, all add interest and functionality.
-Even wall mounted magazine racks can be used as an unusual filing station.
+Even wall mounted magazine racks can be used as an unusual filling station.

 3 COLOUR INSPIRATION

 A neutral space may be least distracting, but other hues might up your game.
 A University of Texas at Austin study found that office workers liked settings with aqua walls, and other research connects the colour green with innovation and suggests that blue helps with creativity.

 There are a variety of office desks in all sizes and shapes.
 Using a clear Perspex working desk can add a sense of space to a small and dark office.
 But I have seen recently interesting wall hanging working stations that just look like a wooden box on the wall but then when you open it contains all sorts of tricks including speakers.